Reviewed by John Gammichia, DMD, FAGD

 One of the questions most asked by parents is, “When should I take my child to the dentist for the first time?”
 According to recommendations by the American Academy of Pediatric Dentistry, the American Dental Association and the Academy of General Dentistry, the ideal time is when the child is 1 year old.
 This gives the dentist the opportunity to observe the development of your toddler’s mouth and to notice issues before they develop into major problems.
 If necessary, recommendations can be made about tooth care, thumb-sucking, pacifier use and diet.
 This also allows the child to become used to going to the dentist at an early age.

-Another major parental concern is how to help a child overcome fear of going to the dentist.
+Another major parental concern is how to help a child overcome their fear of going to the dentist.
 In many cases, your child’s hesitancy is directly related to your own fears of seeing the dentist.
 Projecting an air of matter-of-fact calm can be very important.
 Again, starting early may help prevent any fear, as well as speaking of dental checkups in a wholly positive light.

 “From the time the kids' teeth come in, I make sure they get regular cleanings.
 In our experience, the first few visits to the dentist's office are devoted more to education than they are to actually cleaning.
 The kids get familiar with the equipment and get guidance and instruction from the dentist and/or his assistants, and it's a real learning experience.
 Then I can remind them to use those new skills when we brush their teeth at home.”